interuss/monitoring/monitoring/uss_qualifier/scenarios/astm/utm/subscription_notifications/receive_notifications_for_awareness/receive_notifications_for_awareness.md

 # USS Awareness of Relevant Operational Intent Changes When Managing Operational Intents test scenario

 ## Description
+When a USS under test submits an operational intent to DSS, a subscription is associated with that operational intent in DSS.
+This subscription can be either an implicit or explicit subscription that covers the area of the operational intent.
-A USS under test, creates a subscription to maintain awareness of the relevant operational intents, when it submits an operational intent to DSS.
-This helps it to be notified of new or modified operations in the area, when its operational intent is in Activated, NonConforming and Contingent state.
-In this scenario, we will verify that USS under test creates a subscription to cover the operational intent area, and receives notifications from other USSes.
+The subscription helps the USS to be notified of new or modified operations in the area, when its operational intent is in Activated, NonConforming and Contingent state.
+In this scenario, we will verify that USS under test has a subscription to cover the operational intent area, and receives relevant notifications from other USSes.

 - **[astm.f3548.v21.SCD0080](../../../../../requirements/astm/f3548/v21.md)**